 JANUARY 27

 A doctor informs artist John Hanning that he has six months to live.
-He survives.
+He’s still living.
 (1995)

 JANUARY 28